Simple pipelining in Jenkins CI

 }

-is ready, we will start to resolve project's dependencies
+}When composer is ready, we will start to resolve project's dependencies

 stage('ResolveDependencies') {